GLOSSARY

 | Lawn Care | Provider | Platform Ops | Homeowner |

-The trigger.
 What causes work to happen.
-Events don't just trigger individual procedures — they trigger chains of work.
-Event + Policy together are the operational brain.
+Triggers don't just start individual procedures — they start chains of work.
+Trigger + Policy together are the operational brain.

 Scheduled — Monday 8am.
 Quarterly.
 30 minutes before close.